What you’re agreeing to:

 More boring, but oh so important info:

-Thighs of Steel reserves the right to cancel the London to Athens event without notice.
-If this happens, you will be offered a full refund of your event fee.
+Thighs of Steel reserves the right to change all, or any, arrangements concerning London to Athens event without notice, if so we will be able to refund you 100% of your payment/s

 If you pay the entry fee by instalments the refund amounts above are not a percentage of what you’ve paid until the date you cancel.
 The percentages showing what you can reclaim refer to the full entry fee amount.